 A post shared by The Wing (@the.wing) on

-Memberships are across the board, as you would expect with many hubs around the country, but they offer day passes if you merely need a day to escape from everything.
+Memberships are across the board, as you would expect with many hubs around the country, and guests can bring up to two guests at any given time at no additional cost.
 It is ideal for a working mom, a solo-go-getter who is just getting started with her business, or someone new to a city and hoping to make new girlfriends.

 -All-access membership: $250/month